uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/drawing-lines-and-circles.md

 # Solution

-A slope of 0 is a horizontal line, using \( m=1 \) will be at 45 degrees, because you go up 1 pixel for each one that you go across.
+A slope of 0 is a horizontal line.
+Using \( m=1 \) will be at 45 degrees, because you go up 1 pixel for each one that you go across.
 A slope of a half (\( m=0.5 \)) is just under 27 degrees.
 There's a [demonstration here](http://www.mathopenref.com/coordslope.html) of slopes, which has an option for showing the angle (which might be more familiar to students.)